canjs/canjs/docs/can-guides/commitment/recipes/playlist-editor/playlist-editor.md

 In this section, we will:

-1. Show a `Sign In` button that signs a person into their google account.
+1. Show a `Sign In` button that signs a person into their Google account.
-2. Show a `Sign Out` button that signs a person out of their google account.
+2. Show a `Sign Out` button that signs a person out of their Google account.
-3. Automatically know via google’s API when the user signs in and out, and update the page accordingly.
+3. Automatically know via Google’s API when the user signs in and out, and update the page accordingly.
 4. Show a welcome message with the user’s given name.